Cardinal Pell, whose convictions were overturned, dies at 81

 But Pell returned to his native Australia in 2017 in an attempt to clear his name of child sex charges dating from his time as archbishop.

 A Victoria state County Court jury initially convicted him of molesting two 13-year-old choirboys at St. Patrick’s Cathedral in the latest 1990s shortly after he had become Archbishop of Melbourne.
-Pell served 404 days in solitary confinement before the full bench of the High Court unanimously overturned his convictions in 2020.
+Pell served 404 days in solitary confinement before the full-bench of the High Court unanimously overturned his convictions in 2020.

 During his time in prison, Pell kept a journal documenting everything from his prayers and Scripture readings to his conversations with visiting chaplains and the prison guards.
 The journal turned into a triptych, “Prison Journal,” the proceeds of which went to pay his substantial legal bills.